-The Statement of Net Position includes all assets, deferred outflows of resources, liabilities, and deferred inflows of resources.
-The increase or decrease in net position is an indicator of the improvement or erosion of the College's financial condition.
+Statement of Net Position: This statement includes all assets, deferred outflows of resources, liabilities, and deferred inflows of resources.
+The College's net position (the difference between assets plus deferred outflows and liabilities plus deferred inflows) is an indicator of the improvement or erosion of the College's financial health when considered with non-financial facts such as enrollment levels (Exhibit A-1).